 (III) If legal, the holder of any equitable or beneficial title or interest therein, if known, and if beneficial, the name and address of the holder of the legal title thereto, if known.

 (7) Costs.
 The plaintiff shall deposit with the Clerk of the Court an amount sufficient to defray the cost of publication in any case where such publication is required in addition to the usual deposit for costs before a writ of foreign attachment will be issued.

-(9) If any attached property is of a perishable nature or will cause undue expense in its keeping, the Court may order the attaching officer, on due notice, to sell the same, and retain the proceeds of the sale, subject to the order of the Court.
-No property attached under a mesne writ of attachment or garnishment shall be sold except upon the court’s order, which order shall specify the notice required and all other pertinent matters relating to such sale.
+(9) If any attached property is perishable or will cause undue expense in its keeping, the Court may order the attaching officer, on due notice, to sell the same, and retain the proceeds of the sale, subject to the order of the Court.
+No property attached under a mesne writ of attachment or garnishment shall be sold except upon the court’s order, which shall specify the notice required and all other pertinent matters relating to such sale.

 (c) Contents of the writ: Generally.
-The process shall bear the date of its issuance, be signed by the Clerk of the Court or 1 of the Clerk’s Deputies, be under the seal of the Court, contain the name of the Court and the names of the parties, state the name of the official or other person to whom it is directed, the name and address of the plaintiff’s attorney, if any, otherwise the plaintiff’s address, and the time within which these Rules require the defendant to appear and defend, and shall notify the defendant that in case of the failure to do so, judgment by default will be rendered against the defendant for the relief demanded in the complaint.
+The process shall bear the date of its issuance, be signed by the Clerk of the Court or 1 of the Clerk’s Deputies, be under the seal of the Court, contain the name of the Court and the names of the parties, state the name of the official or other person to whom it is directed, the name and address of the plaintiff’s attorney, if any, otherwise the plaintiff’s address, and the time within which these Delaware Rules of Civil Procedure Rules require the defendant to appear and defend, and shall notify the defendant that in case of the failure to do so, judgment by default will be rendered against the defendant for the relief demanded in the complaint.

 (e) Process, complaint, and affidavit of demand to be served together.
 The process, complaint, and affidavits, if any, shall be served together.
 The Prothonotary shall furnish the person doing service with such copies as are necessary.
 Service shall be made as follows: